-OpenEE's mission is to transform energy efficiency into a time and locational distributed energy resource.
+OpenEE's mission is to transform efficiency and electrification into time and locational distributed energy resources.

 The current model for energy efficiency is broken.
 It’s time to do something different.
 For too long, efficiency programs have been locked into costly, top-down approaches that take years to validate and provide ambiguous results.

 Energy efficiency in its current form faces an existential problem.
 After forty years, investment in efficiency is still just a fraction of what it needs to be to meet our climate and energy goals.
 At the same time, given their costs, if current efficiency programs were truly to scale up, they would go bankrupt.
 Typically 30-50 percent of energy efficiency budgets are allocated to administrative costs instead of projects.